ElmerCSC/elmerfem/elmerice/Solvers/Documentation/CoupledIceHydrologyCalvingPlumesDocumentation.md

 ### CalvingHydroInterp.F90
 This represents the other major block of new code written as part of this suite.
 It handles the interpolation of necessary variables between the ice and hydrology meshes, but also moves read-in variables (using GridDataReader or similar) from their solver-specific secondary hydrology meshes to the primary hydrology mesh associated with GlaDSCoupledSolver.
 It also corrects interpolation artefacts that will otherwise nix your simulation sooner or later, and ensures conservation of the temperature residual (one of the interpolated variables) to stop the glacier accidentally destroying or creating some energy….
 The file contains two main subroutines, imaginatively titled “IceToHydroInterp” and “HydroToIceInterp”.
 Make sure you get them the right way round.
 IceToHydroInterp interpolates the ice normal stress, velocity, grounded mask and temperature residual over to the hydrology mesh and then spends a lot of time clearing up artefacts and conserving the temperature residual.
 HydroToIceInterp is much simpler, as the hydrology mesh is usually finer than the ice mesh, so the interpolation routine doesn’t create anywhere near as many artefacts in problematic locations.
-Therefore, it pretty much just interpolates the water pressure, effective pressure and sheet discharge onto the ice mesh.
+Therefore, it pretty much just interpolates the water pressure and effective pressure onto the ice mesh.
 There are also two small subroutines: “HydroWeightsSolver” and “IceWeightsSolver”.
 These calculate the boundary weights used in the main routines (the reason this happens in a separate solver is complicated – suffice to say it does exist).
 These need to be called as solvers before the relevant interpolation routines (IceToHydro or HydroToIce) are called, otherwise they’ll crash.
 IceWeightsSolver needs to run every time the ice mesh is updated (probably every n timesteps); HydroWeightsSolver every time the hydrology mesh is updated (probably never, so it can just run once at the start of the simulation).
 Solver options and inputs (for IceToHydroInterp; others have nothing fancy):
 * `Load Reader Variables = Logical True/False`